Our new video is here:

 The Bhutan pine, one of our favourite trees in the garden, has been showing signs of stress for at least a year or so.
 The canopy has become thinner this year with some branches showing marked deterioration following the recent prolonged period of dry weather.
 It is not the only tree suffering under these conditions, the neighbouring tulip tree on the lawn and the black walnut also show worrying signs of stress as are some of the younger trees nearer the river bank.
 Our concerns have been conveyed to Reading Borough Council.
 We have proposed that the Bhutan pine should be watered, mulched and the area around it fenced off to prevent further soil compaction due to footfall.
 In the interim, we appreciate the efforts of Will, our gardener, and several volunteers for watering the worst affected trees in the garden and hope that we might see significant rainfall to assist in this process.

-We are sad to report that the Diocese have had to fell one of the signature limes near the Rectory this week.
+We are sad to report that the Diocese have had to fell one of the signature limes near the Rectory.
 It was one of two common limes near our entrance gates which have borne huge clusters of mistletoe in their upper reaches.
 The tree had to be felled because it was causing damage to the perimeter wall.
 The Diocese has now replaced the felled tree with a small leaved lime (see below).
 Small leaved limes are relatively uncommon these days but were originally the dominant lime species.
 They suffered from over competition in woodlands and slowness to reproduce so have been replaced in most situations by the common hybrid lime.